trentlarson/relay-server/README.txt

 - remove System.outs
 - wrap exceptions in others
 - remove ???
+- close threads at the end?
+- add host parameter to Relay

 start 12... pause at 12:30... for ?
 done at 3:17?